Gulebakavali (1955 film): Production

 Gulebakavali is the second Tamil film to be based on the story of the same name from the Arabic folklore collection One Thousand and One Nights, following a 1935 film.
 The film also involved a fight sequence between lead actor M. G. Ramachandran and a lion.
 Thanjai N. Ramaiah Dass, who wrote the screenplay, also wrote the songs' lyrics.

 Soundtrack

-The soundtrack was composed by the duo Viswanathan–Ramamoorthy and all Lyrics written by Thanjai N. Ramaiah Dass.
+The soundtrack was composed by the duo Viswanathan–Ramamoorthy and all lyrics were written by Thanjai N. Ramaiah Dass.
 The song "Mayakkum Maalai" is one of the earliest film songs to be set in the Carnatic raga named Bageshri.
 It was originally composed by K. V. Mahadevan for Ramanna's previous film Koondukkili (1954).
 As that film was getting delayed and the song was yet to be filmed, Ramanna instead used it in Gulebakavali.
 Viswanathan–Ramamoorthy were credited as the composers instead of Mahadevan.

 Release

 Gulebakavali was released on 29 July 1955, and was distributed by K. S. Pictures in Madras.
+The film became a commercial success.

-Namesake
+Legacy

 The 2018 film Gulaebaghavali was named after this film, but with a different spelling.
 To connect these two films, director Kalyaan devised a "special flashback sequence".